Giancarl021/ifmd/.github/docs/ifmd-generate.md

 # generate

-Generate a PDF file from a Markdown file on the same directory
+Generate a PDF file from a Markdown file

 ## Usage